gauravk268/ReactJS-Projects/cart-app/README.md

 #### A simple Cart App which have all the functionalities of a cart on any e-commerce site, built with React, JavaScript, CSS and Bootstrap.

+## Want to see a hosted version?
+Goto: https://gauravk268dev-cart-app.netlify.app

 ## Functionalities:

 	- Increase/Decrease quantity of products